-- (1) geologic setting of the Applicant's proposed production well field; - (2) well construction information of production and monitor wells; - (3) local aquifer characterization of aquifer properties by pump tests; and - (4) evaluation of whether the proposed use of water unreasonably affects existing groundwater resources or existing permit holders. - (a) Geologic Setting of Applicant's Proposed Production Well Field: The report shall include a discussion of the surface and subsurface geology of the Applicant's tract of land on which each proposed production well or wells are located and will include:

-A brief description of the local geology and the selected aquifer within a two-mile radius of each of Applicant's proposed wells.
-The description will include:

-- (1) A table that illustrates the stratigraphic column of geological formations overlying and underlying the Applicant's identified producing aquifer. - (2) The following figures will be required for the hydrogeological report based on available subsurface well data.
-The aerial extent of the following figures will include the Applicant's proposed production well field and a two-mile buffer zone, reflected by concentric circles with a radius of two miles from each of Applicant's proposed wells. - (A) A figure illustrating the location of Applicant's proposed production and monitor wells and property boundary and including each existing well located within a two-mile radius of each of Applicant's proposed wells.
-The figure will include the name of each landowner on whose property these existing wells are located, and available names of local streets and/or roads. - (B) A figure illustrating the depth to the top of the producing aquifer.
+- (1) the geologic setting of the applicant's proposed production well field; - (2) well construction information of production and monitor wells; - (3) local aquifer characterization of aquifer properties by pump tests; and - (4) an evaluation of whether the proposed use of water unreasonably affects existing groundwater resources or existing permit holders. - (a) Geologic Setting of Applicant's Proposed Production Well Field: The report shall include a discussion of the surface and subsurface geology of the applicant's tract of land on which each proposed production well or wells are located and will include a brief description of the local geology and the selected aquifer within a two-mile radius of each of Applicant's proposed wells.
+The description will include: - (1) A table that illustrates the stratigraphic column of geological formations overlying and underlying the applicant's identified producing aquifer. - (2) The following figures will be required for the hydrogeological report based on available subsurface well data.
+The aerial extent of the following figures will include the applicant's proposed production well field and a two-mile buffer zone, reflected by concentric circles with a radius of two miles from each of the applicant's proposed wells. - (A) A figure illustrating the location of the applicant's proposed production and monitor wells, property boundary, and each existing water well located within a two-mile radius of the applicant's proposed production wells.
+This figure will include the name of each adjacent landowner whose property adjoins the applicant's, the locations of existing water wells, and the names of local streets and/or roads. - (B) A figure illustrating the contoured top depth of the producing aquifer.
+(This is not required for the Pecos Valley Alluvium or Edwards-Trinity Plateau aquifers.)

-- (C) A figure illustrating the most recent water level measurements of each of Applicant's wells (including existing production wells and potential monitor wells). - (b) Required Well Construction Information: The hydrogeological report will include well construction information for each of the Applicant's proposed groundwater production and monitor well(s).
-Proposed production wells will need a well construction schematic, based on available information.
-Well construction information for each production and monitor well should include the following (a well schematic is preferred): - (1) identification of the aguifer to be produced from: - (2) total depths and diameters of each of Applicant's existing and proposed production wells; - (3) most recent water levels and dates; - (4) proposed maximum pumping rate; and - (5) water well driller's report and driller's log (if available). - (c) Local Aquifer Characterization: The District may require a pump test to determine local aquifer characterization of the Applicant's proposed well field and to evaluate the potential impact of the requested production on existing wells and the District's DFCs.
-The District may exempt the Applicant from conducting pump test if: - (1) the proposed well field (multiple production wells) is in an unconfined aquifer and each proposed well is more than one mile from all of the Applicant's property lines: - (2) the proposed well field involves a single production well in an unconfined aquifer and is more than one-half mile from all of the Applicant's property lines; or - (3) there are no other landowner's production wells using the Applicant's designated aquifer within two miles of the Applicant's property lines.
+- (C) A figure illustrating the most recent available water level measurements of the applicant's and adjacent landowners' existing water wells within a two-mile radius of the proposed well field. - (b) Required Well Construction Information: The hydrogeological report will include well construction information for each of the applicant's existing groundwater production and monitor well(s) to be used in the proposed well field.
+New, proposed production and monitor wells will need a well construction schematic, based on available information.
+Well construction information for each production and monitor well should include the following: - (1) the identification of the aquifer to be produced from; - (2) the total depths, diameters, and expected screen or production intervals of each of the applicant's existing and proposed production and monitor wells; - (3) each production well's proposed maximum pumping rate; and - (4) a water well driller's report and/or driller's log (if available) for existing wells. - (c) Local Aquifer Characterization: The District may require a pump test to determine local aquifer characterization of the applicant's proposed well field and to evaluate the potential impact of the requested production on existing wells and the District's DFCs.
+Production from all confined aquifers will require pump tests.
+The District may exempt the applicant from conducting pump tests on unconfined aquifers if: - (1) the proposed well field (multiple production wells) is in an unconfined aquifer and each proposed well is more than two miles from the applicant's property lines; - (2) the proposed well field involves a single production well in an unconfined aquifer and is more than one mile from the applicant's property lines; or - (3) there are no other landowners' production wells using the applicant's designated unconfined aquifer within two miles of the applicant's property lines.